How Does a Credit Card Sign-Up Bonus Work? How Does a Credit Card Sign-Up Bonus Work?

 Your credit is a huge asset in your quest for points and miles, so take a few minutes to familiarize yourself with the factors that impact your score, and especially how they are weighted.
 Here's the short version:

-The most damaging thing to your credit score is to miss payments.
-As long as you pay your card on time each month you'll be in great shape.
+The most damaging thing to your credit score is missing payments.
+As long as you pay your card on time each month, you'll be in great shape.
 The second most important factor in your credit score is credit utilization.
 Credit utilization is the amount of available credit you are using.
 It's ideal to have a lot of available credit and use only a small percentage for purchases.

 Can I get a signup bonus more than once?